2026 Guide: How to Choose a Flight Academy in OKC

 • Extra training if you need more practice before the checkride

 FAA minimum hours are regulatory minimums.
-They’re not a promise that you’ll finish at that number.
+They do not set your finish line.
 Your pace depends on weather, lesson frequency, aircraft availability, study habits, and proficiency.
 Any school that hands you a “typical completion time” without those caveats is oversimplifying.

 Make Sure the School Has a Path Beyond Your First Lesson